-Consider introducing psychological supervision.
+• Consider whether psychological supervision is needed for some roles.
 This is appropriate for people working in extremely emotionally-demanding areas, where clinical/professional supervision alone may not be enough to maintain people's mental equilibrium.
 The required skills are likely to be beyond the scope of the line manager; they will need to be provided by professional psychologists, therapists and/or trained counsellors.

-4.2 Line managers
+5.2 Line managers

 It is worth repeating that the line manager's role in engagement is crucial.
-In smaller Trusts, it is possible that HR practitioners know every manager by name/sight, but this is unlikely in larger Trusts.
-HR relies on the line to implement policies and processes accurately and effectively, while senior leaders will be keen to ensure that the line is communicating messages and strategic decisions appropriately.
+In smaller Trusts, it is possible that senior leaders practitioners know every manager by name/sight, but this is unlikely in larger Trusts.
+Again, you are reliant on the line to implement policies and processes accurately and effectively, and to communicate messages and strategic decisions appropriately.
 To the team, the line manager is the single person who will impact most on morale and motivation, so his/her people management skills are extremely important.
-New supervisors and line managers - who have usually been promoted due to high performance in the job - can find the people management aspects of their new role daunting, and will need some help.